 I will need this information.
 So you don’t have to ruin the surprise, it is best to ask someone who might know or be able to discreetly find out.
 It is better to be a little on the larger side so it can be sized down, if necessary.
 If the size does need to be changed please see the next question.

 The entire process can usually be completed within 5-6 weeks.
 A lot of this depends on how quickly decisions are made by you.
-Once a design is approved, all of the ring’s components are on-hand, and your down payment is made, I require one month for construction of the ring .
-If you are in need of a faster timeline, please let me know; I can usually accommodate your request.
+Although I prefer to have at least one month for construction, if you are in need of a faster timeline, please let me know; I can usually accommodate your request.
+Depending on my workload I will do whatever I can to get your ring to you as fast as possible.
+My schedule for spring 2016 is filling fast, if you are in need of a ring soon, please contact me so we can get started!

 Yes.
 Through PayPal’s Bill Me Later financing, you can process your payment through them and receive 6 months to pay with no interest and no payments.
 Payments for engagement rings are normally, 50% before construction and 50% before shipment.
 I am always flexible when it comes to payments, if you would like to discuss other options please don’t hesitate to ask.